-ASC120 Fundamentals of Electric Heat Systems (1/2/3) Prerequisite: As required by program.
+ASC120 Fundamentals of Electric Heat Systems (1/2/3)

 This course covers the fundamentals of electric furnace systems.
 Emphasis is placed on components, general service procedures, and basic installation.
-On completion, students should be able to install and service electric furnace, heat pumps, and solar and hydronic systems.
+On completion, students should be able to install and service electric furnaces, heat pumps, and solar and hydronic systems.

-ASC121 Principles of Electricity for HVACR (1/2/3)
+ASC121 Principles of Electricity for HVACR